MIghtyno42/presentation/Delegators/talk.md

 	yield from
 ````

-but it was ruled that it looked too similar to yield in:
+but it was ruled that it looked too similar to the yield normally used in functions, like in:

 ````python
 def count(number):